875441459/875441459.github.io/_pages/about.md

 ---
 - **J. Wang**, F. Yang, and J. Yang, **"A general approach to the design of the fractional-order superdirective beamformer"**, submitted to *IEEE Trans.
 Circuits Syst.
 II.*, under review.
 - **J. Wang**, F. Yang, and J. Yang, **"Robust adaptation control for generalized sidelobe canceller with time-varying Gaussian source model"**, submitted to *EUSIPCO 2023.*, under review.
-- **J. Wang**, F. Yang, and J. Yang, **"A perspective on the design of fully steerable circular differential beamformers"**, submitted to *IEEE Signal Process.
-Lett.*, under review.

 ### Patents
 ---